Tips For Staying On Track With Keto Diet And Using Olive Oil As Main Source Of Fat

 Fat as fuel is ample, slow-burning and long-lasting.
 However, it must be broken down first and as part of that process the liver creates substances known as ketone bodies that can be converted into energy.

 Fat is a nutrient with important functions.
 It is a rich source of energy, providing more than double that of either carbohydrate or protein.
 It is a carrier for the fat-soluble vitamins A, D, E and K. Furthermore, it provides the essential fatty acids, linoleic and alpha-linolenic acid, which are polyunsaturated.
-For a well-balanced healthy diet, we need moderate amounts of the right type of fats eaten.
-However, a high fat intake and in particular, a high intake of saturated fats is associated with raised blood cholesterol and coronary heart disease.
+For a well-balanced, healthy diet, we need moderate amounts of the right type of fats.
+However, a high fat intake, particularly a high intake of saturated fats, is associated with raised blood cholesterol and coronary heart disease.

 Fats are made up of fatty acids and glycerol.
 A fatty acid consists of a chain of carbon atoms, where each carbon atom in the chain is attached to hydrogen atoms.
 The number of hydrogen atoms per carbon atom determines whether the fatty acid is saturated or unsaturated.